bmolnar91/workbook/module_oop.md

 #### Can a static method use non-static members?

-No. One of the basic rules of working with static methods is that you can’t access a nonstatic method or field from a static method because the static method doesn’t have an _instance_ of the class to use to reference instance methods or fields.
+No. One of the basic rules of working with static methods is that you can't access a nonstatic method or field from a static method because the static method doesn't have an _instance_ of the class to use to reference instance methods or fields.

 #### What is the difference between hiding a static method and overriding an instance method?